Updated November 30, 2023

-The following article, SEO Ranking Factors provides an outline for the most important factors in SEO.
-Ranking in Search Engines is something that decides how a business will perform online, not only a high ranking helps to establish that you are better than your competitors on the market.
-In many cases, online earnings are the direct factor, as most people do shopping on the high-ranking sites.
+The following article, SEO Ranking Factors, provides an outline for the most important factors in SEO.
+Ranking in Search Engines is something that decides how a business will perform online; not only a high ranking helps to establish that you are better than your competitors on the market.
+In many cases, online earnings are the direct factor, as most people do shopping on high-ranking sites.
 For these reasons, you will want your site to rank as high as possible.

 How Search Engines Rank Sites?

-Google, Bing, and other search engines rely on algorithms to decide which site to rank higher, some years ago, Backlinks were all that mattered for Google but in recent years, especially with Panda and Penguin updates, the search engine giant has tried to rank sites that have the best content, on-page, and off-page SEO and best user experience.
-In this post, we will discuss what some of the major ranking factors for search engines are and how they impact SERPs.
+Google, Bing, and other search engines rely on algorithms to decide which site to rank higher; some years ago, Backlinks were all that mattered for Google, but in recent years, especially with Panda and Penguin updates, the search engine giant has tried to rank sites that have the best content, on-page, and off-page SEO and best user experience.
+This post will discuss what some of the major ranking factors for search engines are and how they impact SERPs.

 SEO Ranking Factors